peteroupc/CBOR-Java/api/com.upokecenter.util.DataUtilities.md

  array.</p> <p>REMARK: It is not recommended to use
  <code>Encoding.UTF8.GetBytes</code> in .NET, or the <code>getBytes()</code>
  method in Java to do this.
-For instance, <code>getBytes()</code> encodes text strings in an unspecified character encoding.
-Both behaviors can be undesirable.</p>
+For instance, <code>getBytes()</code> encodes text strings in a default (so not fixed) character encoding, which can be undesirable.</p>

 **Parameters:**